-This pharmacovigilance comic book is a project by Uppsala Monitoring Centre intended to reach young minds and teach children important information about medicines safety.
+This pharmacovigilance comic book is a project by Uppsala Monitoring Centre that teaches children important information about medicines safety.

-Aimed at readers aged 9-13, and those with a beginner’s knowledge of English, Annie & Mac’s adventures follows the lead characters as they explore different aspects of adverse effects and safer use of medicines.
+Aimed at readers aged 9-13, Annie & Mac’s Adventures follows the lead characters as they explore different aspects of adverse effects and safer use of medicines.

 “Children are great teachers and have the capacity to influence their communities.
 By giving them early access to information we are tapping into their capacity to drive change,” said Paula Alvarado, UMC's former head of Global Communications who initiated the project.